-The format for the memo and report are outlined in Article 6.7.7, entitled Documentation.
+The format for the memo and report are outlined in Section 6.7.7, entitled Documentation.
 Two copies of the Technical Memorandum shall be forwarded to the Project Engineer at the Illinois Tollway.

 As part of the Preliminary Engineering (60%) and Pre-Final Design (95%) submittals, Part II of the ESIS shall be completed.
 The ESIS Part II submittals will enable the Illinois Tollway and the DSE to determine if the overall project design has changed since earlier ESIS submittals were completed, thereby causing impacts that were not originally anticipated.
 The ESIS Part II submittals also document abatement measures that were incorporated into the design.
-The ESIS Part II submittals shall be completed on e-Builder.
+The ESIS Part II submittals shall be completed on the WBPM system.

 The Pre-Final Design will have incorporated all of the identified abatement measures to reduce potential impacts.
-These measures shall be shown on the drawings as well as be described in the text.
-Article 6.7.7, entitled Documentation, describes how the contract documents, symbology, specifications, and drawings shall be incorporated.
+These measures shall be shown on the contract plans as well as be described in the text.
+Section 6.7.7, entitled Documentation, describes how the contract documents, symbology, specifications, and contract plans shall be incorporated.